Leonardpepa/Pathfinding-Visualizer/README.md

 * Generate maze: Press the generate button
 * Reset grid: You can reset the grid anytime
 * Reset path: You can only reset the path when the algorithm is done
+* Pause/Resume: press space to pause or resume the proccess
 * Visualize: Press the visualize button

 ## Preview